umutarpat/flutter_food_app/README.md

 ## Tools

-​I use GetX as state management because it is very easiy and it is like a framework more than state management.
+I use GetX as state management because it is very easiy and it is like a framework more than state management.
 It comes handy in very tight situations.

 Because this is a example app I used Firebase as backend to complete the app faster.
 NoSQL really makes wonders.